ericwm76/ideabox/README.md

 1. Our team collaborated well, getting off to a great start.
 2. We started with a strong HTML foundation and continued building clean modular code.
-3. Team retro’s were frequent, and reaching group consensus
+3. Team retros were frequent, and reaching group consensus
 4. We had an effective mix of independent, pairing, and whole group work.

-## Comp Images
+## this.compImages

 <details><summary>Full Size Comp</summary>